nvidia-holoscan/holoscan-sdk/examples/v4l2_camera/README.md

 ```

 Next, run the `v4l2_camera` application having specified the correct device node in the yaml-configuration file (set the `device` parameter of the V4L2 operator to `/dev/video3`).
 The mp4 video should be showing in the Holoviz window.

+## Known Issues

+### YUYV 4:2:2 frame format is not supported on >=R550 display driver

+The >=R550 GPU display driver removed support for the YUYV 4:2:2 frame format,
+which is the default output format for some webcams.
+In this case the webcam
+will initialize but Holoviz visualization may fail.

+As a workaround, developers can add FormatConverterOp to their application pipeline
+to convert from YUYV to a supported Holoviz format such as RGB888.